alokg-812/IIT-Madras/Java/Week6/README.md

 It’s like having a personal assistant: you don’t care who actually does the job (driver, courier, cook), you just tell the assistant what you want.

 **Technical Explanation**
 In programming, indirection means using a reference/pointer/interface instead of directly using a concrete object.
-It adds a layer so you can change the actual object behind the scenes without changing the code that uses it.
+It adds a layer so we can change the actual object behind the scenes without changing the code that uses it.

-**Real-Life + Code Example**
+**Example**
 ```java
 // Without indirection (direct)
 CircularArrayQueue<String> q = new CircularArrayQueue<String>();